With so much information to take in when expecting a little one, it can be hard to know everything before they arrive!

 A gentle brush is suitable.
 You may need to buy something stronger by the end of the first year, but baby hair only need the gentlest of brushes.

 Your baby will grow quickly in the first few months so don’t stock up too much on one size!
-Check the BabyDoc App for great deals on nappies and checkout our guide to buying nappies here!
+Check the BabyDoc App for great deals on nappies.

-Consider two towels – one for washing and one for use.
+Consider two towels – one for putting baby on when they get out of the bath and one for drying.

-Consider two face cloths – one for use and one for washing.
+Consider two face cloths – one for washing with soap and one for drying.

 Try to find a baby bath with a plug which will save you lugging a heavy bath of water.

 If your baby can’t sit up, a bath seat will keep him safe and secure in the water at bathtime.